hiqdev/composer-config-plugin/README.md

 and thus providing extendable plugin system.

 - scans installed packages for extra `config-plugin` option in their `composer.json`
+- requires all defines files
-- collects and writes params files
+- collects and writes params file
 - collects and writes config files

 ## Installation